-The department of Anesthesiology is deeply committed to helping the community, both locally and globally.
+The Department of Anesthesiology, Perioperative and Pain Medicine is deeply committed to helping the community, both locally and globally.
 Tangible, local outreach endeavors include transport programs (Neonatal Critical Care Transport, Adult Critical Care Transport) that were developed to permit transportation of critically ill patients from institutions with inadequate facilities to Stanford hospitals for state-of-the-art care.
 On a global level, many faculty have participated in medical volunteer efforts in disadvantaged countries of the world.

 Faculty and residents have also been involved in helping improve the health and wellbeing of endangered and exotic animal species.